PierrickPochelu/NNOpenCL/README.md

 # NNOpenCL
 This is the simplest implementation of Multi Layer Perceptron which train on random data with Stochastic Gradient Descent otpimizer.
+The implementation is done on GPU with OpenCL.

 # Compilation & usage
 g++ ./*.cpp -lOpenCL\